Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Introduction

 \section{Introduction}

-The KM3NeT Collaboration reported the observation of a neutrino with estimated $E_\nu=220^{+570}_{-110}$ PeV with the KM3NeT/ARCA detector in a partial configuration.
-It is the highest-energy neutrino observed to date.
+The KM3NeT Collaboration reported the observation of a neutrino with an estimated $E_\nu=220^{+570}_{-110}$ PeV with the KM3NeT/ARCA detector in a partial configuration.
+It is the highest energy neutrino observed to date.
 The event represents the first neutrino of presumable astrophysical origin observed in the ultra-high-energy (UHE) regime.
-Subsequent studies explored how this event fits into the global neutrino landscape, taking into account the lack of positive detections reported so far by the IceCube (IC,~\citet{Meier:2024flg}) and Pierre Auger (Auger,~\citet{PierreAuger:2023pjg}) observatories.
-By combining these different (non-) observations, the most likely single-flavour diffuse astrophysical neutrino flux required to produce an event like KM3-230213A is $E^2\Phi^{\rm 1f}_{\nu+\bar\nu}= 7.5^{+13.1}_{-4.7}\times 10^{-10}$ GeV~cm$^{-2}$~s$^{-1}$~sr$^{-1}$, assuming an $E^{-2}$ neutrino flux \citep{KM3NeT:2025global}.
+Subsequent studies explored how this event fits into the global neutrino landscape, taking into account the lack of positive detections reported so far by the IceCube (IC;~\citet{Meier:2024flg}) and Pierre Auger (Auger;~\citet{PierreAuger:2023pjg}) Observatories.
+By combining these different (non-)observations, the most likely single-flavour diffuse astrophysical neutrino flux required to produce an event such as KM3-230213A is $E^2\Phi^{\rm 1f}_{\nu+\bar\nu}= 7.5^{+13.1}_{-4.7}\times 10^{-10}$ GeV~cm$^{-2}$~s$^{-1}$~sr$^{-1}$, assuming an $E^{-2}$ neutrino flux \citep{KM3NeT:2025global}.

-Since its discovery in 2013 \citep{doi:10.1126/science.1242856}, the diffuse flux of astrophysical neutrinos between TeV and PeV energies has been extensively investigated \citep[see e.g.,][]{Halzen2024arXiv241115329H} and a multitude of potential sources have been scrutinised.
+Since its discovery in 2013 \citep{doi:10.1126/science.1242856}, the diffuse flux of astrophysical neutrinos between TeV and PeV energies has been extensively investigated \citep[see e.g.][]{Halzen2024arXiv241115329H}, and a multitude of potential sources have been scrutinised.
 Despite the identification of a few likely sources \citep{icecube2018neutrino, icecube2022evidence, icecube2023observation}, the origin of the majority of the diffuse neutrino flux remains unknown.
-The lack of observed neutrino multiplets \citep{abbasi2025search} further suggests that the population of neutrino-producing astrophysical objects consists of relatively dim, abundant and isotropically distributed sources \citep{murase2016constraining}.
+The lack of observed neutrino multiplets \citep{abbasi2025search} further suggests that the population of neutrino-producing astrophysical objects consists of relatively dim, abundant, and isotropically distributed sources \citep{murase2016constraining}.